lunias/ethanaa-vuepress/docs/README.md

   details: Continual learner with a standout history of producing high quality deliverables.
 footer: MIT Licensed | Copyright © 2019-present Ethan Anderson
 pageClass: custom-page-class
+description: |
+  My name is Ethan Anderson; I currently live in Minnesota, just northwest of Minneapolis.

+  I enjoy creating software that is meaningful, accessible, and focused.
+The majority of my experience has lent itself to building server-side applications and web services, but I'm also motivated to continuously improve my skills in front end development and UX design.
+I believe strongly in the value of delivering customized software solutions which are polished and useable.
+I have a background building applications from start to finish, both on my own and in collaboration with a team.
 ---

 # About Me

 My name is Ethan Anderson; I am 31 years old and I currently live in Minnesota, just northwest of Minneapolis.

 I enjoy creating software that is meaningful, accessible, and focused.
 The majority of my experience has lent itself to building server-side applications and web services, but I'm also motivated to continuously improve my skills in front end development and UX design.
 I believe strongly in the value of delivering customized software solutions which are polished and useable.
 I have a background building applications from start to finish, both on my own and in collaboration with a team.

 In my personal life I love writing code, watching movies, rock climbing, playing boardgames, and spending time with friends and family.

 # Résumé